alexrios/zmenu/README.md

 ### Display

 - Top left: Input prompt with your query
-- Top right: Filtered count / Total items
+- Top right: Filtered count / Total items (shows "Preview: ON" when enabled)
-- Bottom right (if needed): Scroll indicator showing visible range
+- Bottom right (if needed): Scroll indicator showing visible range for items
 - Selected item has `>` prefix and highlighted color
+- Right pane (when enabled): File preview with syntax-highlighted content
+- Preview top-right: Scroll indicator [start-end/total] when preview has more lines than visible

 ## Themes